refinedev/refine/documentation/docs/guides-and-concepts/mutation-mode.md

     mutationMode: "optimistic",
 });
 ```
-> Mutation mode passed to `<Refine>` will be overriden by the mutation mode passed to a data hook.
+> Mutation mode passed to `<Refine>` will be overriden by the mutation mode passed to data or form hooks.

 ### Supported data hooks